-It’s said that Londoners can be unfriendly, but Rajith Manikath makes a point of chatting to every customer who visits his small kiosk in the busy area close to Angel Underground Station.
+It’s said that Londoners can be unfriendly, but Rajith Manikath makes a point of chatting to every customer who visits City Road Kiosk in the busy area close to Angel Underground Station.

 “If someone is buying cigarettes, I’ll ask them whether they want a lighter or chewing gum,” Rajith explains.
 “Maybe they left theirs on the train, or in their office, or at their hotel.
 I find that if I ask 100 cigarette customers, about 50 will say yes to the lighter or gum, so that’s a good profit for us.”

 “I always smile and get people involved.
 I talk to them about yoga, and give them tips, things like that.
 It means people like us, and they enjoy coming into the store,” he continues.

 Rajith manages the store alongside his uncle, the store’s owner, Vasudev Patel.
 It has been in their family for about 30 years, but a lot has changed in that time.
 Most recently, they had a major refit in February.
 This involved a layout switch, the biggest difference being the till moving from next to the entrance, to the back of the store.

 “Moving the till has given us more space, allowing us to sell more things and display them in a more accessible way,” says Rajith.

 “Now we can offer more choice for our customers.
 Some of the new things we’re selling include flapjacks, more varieties of crisps and chocolates, vaping products and smaller treats like lollipops,” says Rajith.

 Another benefit of the layout which both Rajith and Vasudev like is that it gives a better view into the store.